The Common Room

 The Common Room is a structure without walls that mysteriously pops-up in a range of public open spaces for a period of 48 hours.
 It is ‘home’ to Mr Heath and Mrs Heather Robinson - an eccentric, but lovable couple who are fascinated in the extreme with every aspect of ‘The Great Outdoors’.
 However, despite the fact there are no obvious barriers to confine them, they NEVER venture ‘outside’ their four invisible walls.

-The Robinson’s abode is a strange combination of a bird hide, laboratory, workshop, and a wildlife interpretation center.
+The Robinson’s abode is a strange combination of bird hide, laboratory, workshop, and a wildlife interpretation centre.
 It’s structure is an assemblage of discarded but recognisable materials and objects: a museum of domestic detritus that speaks of deep cultural memory and nomadic ingenuity.
 The room is transparent, the inhabitants and their activities exposed.
-It is populated with odd contraptions and the Robinsons life’s work that focuses on the flora and fauna that surrounds them.
+It is populated with odd contraptions and the Robinsons life’s work that focuses on investigating the flora and fauna that surrounds them.

 Video Block